fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 The same result can be achieved by using Fleet API, Fleetctl ot GitOps.

-The following text file provide a Gitops example:
+The following text files provide a Gitops example:

 ```